-We don’t allow apps that mislead users by impersonating someone else (e.g. another developer, company, entity) or another app.
+We don’t allow apps that mislead users by impersonating someone else (for example, another developer, company, entity) or another app.
 Don’t imply that your app is related to or authorized by someone that it isn’t.
 Be careful not to use app icons, descriptions, titles, or in-app elements that could mislead users about your app’s relationship to someone else or another app.

 Examples of common violations